Great tips on

 A Fragrance That's Pure Joy

 And finally, here is a recipe that is supposed to smell just like the very expensive perfume Joy.
-The Eau de parfum version (means higher alcohol content) currently sells at a cost of $158 for 2.5 ounces from Neiman Marcus.
-The pure perfume is $228 for half an ounce.
+The Eau de parfum version sells for over a hundred dollars.
+The pure perfume costs a whole lot more than that.
 The recipe comes from a book I bought at a yard sale years ago entitled Cosmetics From The Kitchen.
 The book itself is no longer in print, but you can get used copies from Amazon.

 Pure Joy